qdeduction/exprz/README.md

 _ExprZ_ generalizes this `enum` by defining an `Expression` trait which encompasses the algebraic properties of the above `enum` but which affords the user the flexibility of a more efficient implementation.

-_ExprZ_ comes with default implementations of `Expression` which use the Rust `std` library.
-To access these implementations use the `std` feature on the crate.
+_ExprZ_ comes with default implementations of `Expression` which use the Rust `alloc` library.
+To access these implementations use the `alloc` feature on the crate.

 ### Rust Nightly